Acute Diarrhoea in Adults

-- Many people with symptoms of acute diarrhoea will improve within 2-4 days: rotavirus diarrhoea usually lasts 3-8 days, norovirus around 2 days and infection with Campylobacter spp. and Salmonella spp.
+- Many people with symptoms of acute diarrhoea will improve within 2-4 days: rotavirus diarrhoea usually lasts 3-8 days, norovirus around two days and infection with Campylobacter spp. and Salmonella spp.
 2-7 days.

 - Giardia spp. infection may persist and cause chronic diarrhoea.

 - Diarrhoea is the second leading cause of death worldwide.

 Masukawa Mde L, Moriwaki AM, Uchimura NS, et al; Intervention analysis of introduction of rotavirus vaccine on hospital admissions rates due to acute diarrhea.
 Cad Saude Publica.
 2014 Oct30(10):2101-11.

 Acute diarrhea in children and adults: a global perspective; World Gastroenterology Organisation, 2012

 Diarrhoea - adult's assessment; NICE CKS, May 2021 (UK access only)

 Tam CC, Rodrigues LC, Viviani L, et al; Longitudinal study of infectious intestinal disease in the UK (IID2 study): incidence in the community and presenting to general practice.
 Gut.
 2012 Jan61(1):69-77. doi: 10.1136/gut.2011.238386.
 Epub 2011 Jun 27.